 Always be well-groomed, clean and neat.
-You are allowed to wear untucked shirts only when the shirt is intended to be worn out.
+Wear shirts with appropriate messaging, or no messaging at all.
 Wear neat dress slacks, neatly kept blue jeans, or khaki pants.
 Shoes are to be neat and clean.

 Women

 Modesty and femininity are the guiding principles for women's dress.
 Attention should be drawn to your countenance rather than other areas of the body.
 No tight-fitting or revealing clothing; modest necklines only.
 Leggings should be worn with dresses or skirts if the dress falls at or above the top of the knee.
 Tank tops are not permitted unless a cover up, sweater, nice jacket, or cardigan is also worn.
 Make sure that if a cardigan is worn, it does not fall off of your shoulders while moving around or raising your arms.